Aditi-Chowdhuri/COMSW4156-GarlicBread/README.md

 8. **Generate Reports**: Reports for PMD, Checkstyle, and JaCoCo are collected and stored in a `Reports` directory within the workflow.
 9. **Upload Reports as Artifacts**: The reports are uploaded to GitHub as artifacts for easy access and review.
 10. **Commit Reports to Repository**: The reports are committed to the repository under the `Reports` directory.
 This ensures that the latest reports are version-controlled and easily accessible.
 The commit uses a temporary branch created by the workflow.
+11. **API test newmany**: We have added Newman to our CI pipeline to automate API testing.
+Due to GCloud credit constraints and the manipulation of data in the database, we divided the Postman collections into two endpoints: Updated_Includify.postman_collection.json and Includify.postman_collection.json.
+The latter is a subset of the collections.
+For more details, refer to the API testing section.

 ### Reports Directory